Uvalde school police chief fired 3 months after botched response to school shooting

 Pete Arredondo, the police chief in charge of the law enforcement response to the May 24 shooting at Robb Elementary School in Uvalde, Texas, has been fired.

-After a nearly 90 minute termination hearing held behind closed doors Wednesday evening, the Uvalde school board voted unanimously to terminate Pete Arredondo's contract effective immediately.
+After a nearly 90-minute termination hearing held behind closed doors Wednesday evening, the Uvalde Consolidated Independent School District's board voted unanimously to terminate Arredondo's contract effective immediately.
 They also found there was good cause for him not to receive pay for the time he was on unpaid administrative leave since July 19.

 Arredondo's termination hearing was originally scheduled to take place a month ago, but that hearing was canceled at the request of Arredondo's attorney, who told the district the police chief was entitled to due process.

-Arredondo was not present for Wednesday's meeting but his attorney released a 17-page statement to the Texas Tribune in response to the termination hearing.
+Arredondo was not present for Wednesday's meeting, saying he was concerned over his safety, but his attorney released a 17-page statement in response to the termination hearing.

 "Chief Arredondo will not participate in his own illegal and unconstitutional public lynching and respectfully requests the Board immediately reinstate him, with all backpay and benefits and close the complaint as unfounded," read the statement.